apigee/apijam/README.md

 *********************************************************
-## Note : This repository is out of date and no longer maintained.
+# Note : This repository is out of date and no longer maintained.
+## Apigee X hands-on labs are now available at https://www.cloudskillsboost.google/focuses/20940?parent=catalog

 *********************************************************